thorungb/thorungb/README.md

 </div>

 ### :woman_technologist: About Me :
-* 📖  third-year Software and Knowledge Engineering student at Kasetsart University (ske20)
+* 📖  Software and Knowledge Engineering student at Kasetsart University (ske20)
 * ⚡  I'm open to collaborating on interesting projects

 ### ☎️ : Contact Me :